maxozolin/monty-hall/README.md

 # monty-hall
- A random picker for the monty hall problem.
+ A practical demostration for the monty hall problem.